WowLabz/tasking_backend/README.md

 ### **Milestone 1** -

-We will be building a substrate based services marketplace, where a user gets registered via a registration form and linking their respective wallets, which will be linked to Polkawallet.
+The main deliverable for this milestone is that we will be building a substrate based services marketplace, where a user gets registered via a registration form and linking their respective wallets, which will be linked to Polkawallet.

-- Marketplace Initialization
-  - User Registration
-  - Forms
-  - Wallets
-- User Dashboard
-  - Custom screens
-  - Forgot Password
-  - Sign Up/Sign In with Google
-  - Illustration for home screen.

 | Number        | Deliverable   | Specification  |
 | :-------------|:-------------:| :--------------|